OCA/odoo-community.org/CONTRIBUTING.rst

 Naming
 ------

-* Project name must not contain odoo or openerp
+* Project name must not contain `odoo` or `openerp`.
-* Project name for localization is "l10n-belgium" for Belgium
+* Project name for localization is `l10n-belgium` for Belgium.
-* Project name for connectors is "connector-magento" for Magento connector
+* Project name for connectors is `connector-magento` for Magento connector.

 Branch configuration
 --------------------